OBDS-Training/OBDS_Precourse_Setup/atom_installation_instructions.md

 - See Atom documentation for [getting started](https://flight-manual.atom.io/getting-started/sections/atom-basics/): This has a brief guide on [Changing the theme](https://flight-manual.atom.io/getting-started/sections/atom-basics/#changing-the-theme) settings to make the Atom window look pretty.
 Don't worry too much about this, but one thing we do want to set is the 'soft tab' option and 'tab length':
     1) Open Atom
     2) Get to the settings pane.
-It might immediately open as a tab in the editor window when you launch Atom, but if not you can open it by navigating the Atom meny to either `File/Settings` if you are using Windows or `Atom/Preferences` if you are using Mac.
+It might immediately open as a tab in the editor window when you launch Atom, but if not you can open it by navigating the Atom menu to either `File/Settings` if you are using Windows or `Atom/Preferences` if you are using Mac.
     3) In the Atom `Settings` pane, on the left handside there should be a tab called `Editor`.
-Click on the `Editor` Tab and scroll down to the `Soft Tabs` option
+Click on the `Editor` Tab and scroll down to the `Soft Tabs` option.
     4) Click so `Soft Tabs` has a 'tick' next to the `Soft Tabs` option.
     5) Scroll down a couple of boxes further to `Tab length` and set this to `4` if it's not already.
        We do this because some programming languages do not like a mix of tabs and spaces when you are writing code.